RozhakXD/FastFollow/README.md

 - Use a fake account or a new account or an unused account to log in to Termux.

 ### Why login failed?
+- Your fake account has been deactivated by Instagram or hit by a checkpoint.
-- You can log in manually in the **"[https://fastfollow.in](https://fastfollow.in)"** service and then log in in Termux again.
+- You can log in manually in the **[https://fastfollow.in](https://fastfollow.in)** service and then log in in Termux again.
 - Maybe you entered your username or password incorrectly.
+- Your fake account password is blocked so you are required to change the password first.
 - Don't use two-factor authentication on fake accounts.
-- Your fake account password is blocked so you are required to change the password first.
-- Your fake account has been deactivated by Instagram or hit by a checkpoint.

 ### When will the followers arrive?
 Followers can arrive in your account in 1 to 10 minutes, and every 30 minutes the credit in the service will be reset.